-The club's former owner criticised the Scot's spending during the summer transfer window and urges Vincent Tan to take "complete control"
+The club's former owner criticized the Scot's spending during the summer transfer window and urges Vincent Tan to take "complete control".

-Tan and Mackay’s relationship had deteriorated over the Christmas period to the point where the Malaysian businessman asked the 41-year-old to either resign or face being sacked.
+Tan and Mackay’s relationship had deteriorated during the Christmas period to the point where the Malaysian businessman asked the 41-year-old to either resign or face being sacked.